Software Engineering and Software Systems Researcher

 I study the problems that open-source software developers face when building software with continuous integration, design novel approaches to address those problems, and validate those solutions on the real-world problem.
 I release all of my tools and datasets under an open source license, and have integrated research findings into existing, popular open source software used for testing Java programs.

-Simply having computing resources does not solve testing problems if developers’ test suites are not sufficiently thorough. %Software is still released with vulnerabilities and defects: manual testing is insufficient.
+Fuzzing: Simply having computing resources does not solve testing problems if developers’ test suites are not sufficiently thorough.
 Automated test generation, or “fuzz testing” aims to create a diverse suite of inputs that reveal interesting program behavior, including crashes and security vulnerabilities.
 I design new techniques to analyze the behavior of programs while they run, extending program analyses like “dynamic taint tracking” to precisely identify interactions between inputs and outputs (Bell and Kaiser, 2014; Hough and Bell, 2021).
 I have used these new analyses to design new approaches to detect code injection vulnerabilities in JVM software (Hough, Welearegai, Hammer, and Bell, 2020) and to generate better tests to reveal otherwise untested program behavior (Kukucka, Pina, Ammann, and Bell, 2022).
 Fuzz testing relies on evolutionary algorithms, and it can be difficult to understand why a fuzzer does or doesn’t execute some code path.
 My ongoing research studies the scientific foundations for fuzz testing, creating new methods for evaluating and improving fuzzers’ designs.

 References